Introduction

 - Geothermal Energy: New Zealand is home to several geothermal power plants, particularly in the Taupo Volcanic Zone.
 The Wairakei Power Station, established in the 1950s, was one of the first of its kind and continues to provide a significant portion of the country’s energy supply.

-These renewable energy sources not only support sustainability goals but also enhance energy security and contribute to the national economy, creating jobs and fostering local industries.
+These renewable energy sources not only support sustainability goals but also enhance energy security and contribute to the national economy, creating jobs and fostering local industries, and opening up Emerging Careers in Renewable Energy: Future Job Trends.

 Energy Conservation Practices